St Finbarr's Church of Ireland stone building with tall spires and a rounded apse surrounded by trees.

 UCC students (ID required)Free

-Tickets can be purchased at the entrance or via the online booking link on the official website.
+Tickets are available at the entrance desk or through the online booking portal.

 Accessibility & Facilities

-• No public toilets are available on‑site; the nearest public facilities are located on Proby’s Quay.
+• There are no public toilets on-site; the nearest facilities are located on Proby’s Quay, a two-minute walk away.

-• A small gift shop offers souvenirs and literature.
+• A small gift shop operates during opening hours.

 Getting There

-St Finbarr’s sits on Bishop Street, a short walk from Cork’s main transport hubs.
-It is a 10‑minute walk from Kent Station (rail) and a 5‑minute walk from the city‑centre bus stops on Parnell Place.
-Coach parking on Proby’s Quay makes it convenient for day‑trip visitors arriving by bus or car.
+St Finbarr’s sits on Bishop Street, within easy walking distance of Cork’s main transport links.
+It is roughly a 10-minute walk from Kent Station and a five-minute stroll from the Parnell Place bus stops.
+Visitors arriving by coach can use the designated parking area on Proby’s Quay.

 Visiting Tips